- What We Do

 - Working in Crises and Conflict

 Almost 1 billion people across the globe go to bed hungry every night.
-To meet the needs of a world population expected to reach 9 billion by 2050, agricultural production will need to increase by 70 percent.
+To meet the needs of a world population expected to reach 9 billion by 2050, agricultural production will need to increase by at least 60 percent.

 Given scarcity of resources, we will also have to be more efficient in how we meet this demand.
 Ensuring that people have sufficient food requires aligning short-term assistance with a long-term development strategy to help countries feed their own people.